splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/2-put-together/2-4-setup-win-wsl.md

 :::tip[Open Code from Terminal]
 You can open Visual Studio Code from the Terminal by typing `code` and pressing enter. `code .` will open the current folder in Visual Studio Code.

+*You will need to close and reopen your terminal after installing VS Code for the above commands to work.*
 :::

 ### Recommended Extensions